 Opening Up To The Idea Of Cruising

-This post contains affiliate links to trusted partners.
-If you purchase through these links, I earn a commission at no extra cost to you.
-Thank you!
+This post contains affiliate links, including Amazon affiliate links.
+If you purchase through these links, I may earn a commission at no extra cost to you.
+As an Amazon Associate, I earn from qualifying purchases.
+Thank you for your support!

 By Jessie Festa.
 My Ancient Mysteries cruise was sponsored by Holland America.
 I was not required to write this post nor was I compensated in any way.
 All opinions are my own.

-As someone who’s travel style of choice is backpacking, I’ve always been a bit skeptical of cruises.
+As someone whoโs travel style of choice is backpacking, Iโve always been a bit skeptical of cruises.

-I pictured masses of people stuck on a boat being herded from port to port like cattle; however, as I also enjoy trying new things when Holland America graciously invited me to experience their “Ancient Mysteries” Mediterranean cruise aboard the Noordam I happily accepted.
+I pictured masses of people stuck on a boat being herded from port to port like cattle; however, as I also enjoy trying new things when Holland America graciously invited me to experience their โAncient Mysteriesโ Mediterranean cruise aboard the Noordam I happily accepted.

 I knew many travelers who raved about cruises and wanted to see what the hype was about.